kvmpk-gita-arjuna/kvmpk-gita-arjuna.github.io/index.md

 My research interests include Deep Learning, Computer Vision, NLP, and Generative Models, also I have minor interests in Cognitive Sciences.
 Currently, I am working with [Prof. Sumeet Kumar](https://sumeetkumar.in/) and [Prof. Ashique KhudaBukhsh](https://www.cs.cmu.edu/~akhudabu/) on projects related to AI for Social Good.
 If you are looking for mentorship to pursue a career in AI feel free to email happy to help :)

-I strongly belive and follows on this quote from Bhagavad Gita **KARMANYE VADHIKARASTE MA PHALESHU KADACHANA**
+This quote from the Bhagavad Gita, **KARMANYE VADHIKARASTE MA PHALESHU KADACHANA**, is one that I wholeheartedly believe in and try to live by.